medic/cht-interoperability/docs/workflow.md

 #### `POST ${OPENHIM_ENDPOINT}/encounter`

-The Endpoint resource is an essential part of the LTFU workflow, which is automatically created by the CHT system after a CHW completes the workflow.
-It triggers FHIR to send a Subscription response to the requesting system when there is a match with the Encounter resource.
+The `Encounter` resource is an essential part of the LTFU workflow, which is automatically created by the CHT system after a CHW completes the workflow.
+It triggers FHIR to send a `Subscription` response to the requesting system when there is a match with the `Encounter` resource.
 This allows for efficient monitoring and follow-up care of patients in the LTFU workflow.

 ```http
 POST ${OPENHIM_ENDPOINT}/encounter